 Tampering with a gas meter is illegal and a serious public safety concern.
 It doesn't just put you at risk, but it also puts your family, neighbours and the general public at risk.
-Calor attends reported gas leaks caused by illegal meter tampering and any such event will be reported to the relevant authorities.
+Calor attends reported gas leaks caused by illegal meter tampering.